-We've been enjoying sharing details of some of Penwith's flowers on our social media channels, so on this page we have pulled together all of our Penwith flowers to help you to spot them in our living, working landscape.
-And if you would like to stay up to date with out latest social media posts be sure to follow us on Facebook, Twitter and Instagram.
+We previously shared details of some of Penwith's flowers on our social media channels, so on this page we have pulled together all of our Penwith flowers to help you find them in our living, working landscape.
+Happy flower spotting!

 The sharper eyed among you will have noticed that in our previous image of primroses was another, more yellow flower.
-This is Lesser Celandine (Ranunculus ficaria), a member of the buttercup family.
+This is Lesser Celandine (Ficaria verna), a member of the buttercup family.
 It is one of the first flowers out in Penwith, abundant in early spring almost everywhere.
 To tell it apart from other buttercups, have a look at the more slender petals, and heart shaped leaves.
-These little hearts can help you remember its name as it is everywhere on valentine’s day, and valentine sounds like celandine.
-(A bit!)
+These little hearts can help you remember its name as it is everywhere on Valentine’s Day, and valentine sounds like celandine (a bit!).

-In folklore, Blackthorn has a negative reputation as it linked to cursing in witchcraft - the wood was used for blasting rods and the thorns used in curse poppets.
+In folklore, Blackthorn (Prunus spinosa) has a negative reputation as it linked to cursing in witchcraft - the wood was used for blasting rods and the thorns used in curse poppets.
 However, as Blackthorn has the largest thorns of any plant in the UK, they have also been used in sewing needles.
-Interestingly the flowers of Blackthorn come out before the leaves, the other way round from Hawthorn.
+Interestingly the flowers of Blackthorn come out before the leaves, the other way round from Hawthorn (Creteagus monogyna).
 The flowers then go on to develop into sloe berries, very bitter but delicious in sloe gin!

-The Common Dog Violet (Viola Canina) is a beautiful delicate purple flower that shows its face on the hedges, banks and moors of Penwith in springtime.
-‘Dog’ is a derogatory term, referring to the fact that the Common Dog Violet has no scent, unlike the Sweet Violet.
+The Common Dog-violet (Viola riviniana) is a beautiful delicate purple flower that shows its face on the hedges, banks and moors of Penwith in springtime.
+‘Dog’ is a derogatory term, referring to the fact that the Common Dog Violet has no scent, unlike the Sweet Violet (Viola odorata).
 However it is a hugely important flower, being the food plant for the caterpillars of several of our rarest butterflies in the UK, including the Pearl-bordered Fritillary and High Brown Fritillary.
 It’s also important as a nectar source for adult butterflies.

 Grey Willow (Pussy Willow)

-In April the hedges and cliffs of West Cornwall come alive with the striking yellow green flowers of Alexanders (Smyrnium Olustatrum).
-The plant is another Roman introduction.
-The whole plant is edible and can be prepared for eating in many ways.
+In April the hedges and cliffs of West Cornwall come alive with the striking yellow green flowers of Alexanders (Smyrnium olusatrum).
+This plant is Roman introduction, brought in because the whole plant is edible and can be prepared in many ways.
 The common name refers to Alexander the Great, from Macedonia.
 In the 17th Century the seeds were sold by herbalists as Macedonian Parsley seeds, and apparently can be used like black pepper!

-In April, all along the hedges and lanes of Penwith sprays of Cow Parsley are shooting up, telling us that spring is really here.
-This delicately petalled tall white flower has a folk name of Queen Anne’s Lace, and contrasts beautifully with the blue of Bluebells and the pinks and reds or Red Campion and Sorrell, all through Late April and May.
+In April, all along the hedges and lanes of Penwith, sprays of Cow Parsley (Anthriscus sylvestris) are shooting up, telling us that spring is really here.
+This delicately petalled tall white flower has a folk name of Queen Anne’s Lace, and contrasts beautifully with the blue of Bluebells (Hyacinthoides non-scripta) and the pinks and reds of Red Campion (Silene dioica) and Sorrel (Rumex acetosa), all through late April and May.
 And then it disappears as suddenly as it comes, and summer begins!

-This pretty white flower sometimes tinged with pink, is Wood Anemone- one of the first to appear in woodland in spring.
+This pretty white flower, sometimes tinged with pink, is Wood Anemone (Anemone nemorosa), one of the first flowers to appear in woodland in spring.
 It appears early, to take advantage of the spring sun before trees in the woodland canopy cast their shade.
-It is considered to be an indicator of ancient woodland, Here in Penwith is often found on the heaths and moors, which show that these habitats at some time in their past were woodland.
-In many areas of Penwith Bracken now acts as the canopy, shading out the later competition for these early woodland flowers.
+It is considered to be an indicator of ancient woodland.
+Here in Penwith is often found on the heaths and moors, which show that these habitats at some time in their past were woodland.
+In many areas of Penwith Bracken (Pteridium aquilinum) now acts as the canopy, shading out the later competition for these early woodland flowers.

 Sweet Vernal Grass

 Grasses are flowering plants, but they are pollinated by wind rather than insects, and as such don’t need to have bright petals.
 Instead, they have flowers designed to disperse their light pollen onto the wind.
-Sweet Vernal Grass is one of the first to flower, with Vernal in the name referring to spring-time.
-The ‘Sweet’ part of the name hints at the plant’s unusual quality of tasting like the smell of freshly cut meadows; in the same way that Parma Violets taste of the smell of violets!
+Sweet Vernal Grass (Anthoxanthum odoratum) is one of the first to flower, with vernal in the name referring to spring-time.
+The ‘sweet’ part of the name hints at the plant’s unusual quality of tasting like the smell of freshly cut meadows; in the same way that Parma Violets taste of the smell of violets!